Learn what you Love

 Dolidon:

 And it’s it’s told from the perspective of a woman who has been asked to tell her story for women’s magazine and she didn’t want it at first.
 Okay I’ll tell.
 Because I might help somebody else.
 So it’s set in the future, two years from now.
 And her husband died in a very funny way which I think with we’d have to censor it.
 So I will say he died.
 And the technology is not there yet to save people.
 So he’s being frozen.
 And then after a few years we did that technology.
 So they decide to bury him.
 And it’s kind of boring because he’s been that’s like 10 -15 years and nobody cries anymore.
 You just have a funeral.
-In any case before they decide to bury him or cremate him they get some material from him so that you can have a baby but it’s actually a clone of her husband so she’s carrying her husband and she’s raising him again and she’s, it’s hilarious because (FR 31:55 ) with dark humor too.
-So it’s a pleasure to read it.
+In any case before they decide to bury him or cremate him they get some material from him so that you can have a baby but it’s actually a clone of her husband so she’s carrying her husband and she’s raising him again and she’s, it’s hilarious because Marie Darrieussecq is a very witty, dark humor too, so it’s a pleasure to read it.
 And she talks about her her mother in law and her his sister who wanted to raise him this way and none of them raised in this way.
 So I won’t do it this way I’ll do it that way and everything.
 So the whole nurture questioning.
 And she said that the day care in that futuristic France priority or for the little clones and so she has a whole, also the whole health system for example, the whole school system is evoked in the story.
 So that’s what I mean when I talk about fringe science fiction it’s.
 It talks about all those big institutions usually the school the hospital and the government are very much part of the whole story the whole structure of society is imagined not just the story of one hero or one device or one’s misplaced triggers.

 It’s interesting.